Uncategorized

 It has been a wonderful literary adventure with my dear friend, we have had the most amazing journey just to get where we are today.
 Our three book proposals are almost complete and will be ready for submission to publishing companies by the end of the month.
 We are both full of excitement and anticipation for what the future may hold, yet we know whatever happens will be as it should.
 We feel blessed to be going through this amazing journey together.

 When I learned how to believe in myself fully I realized that no matter what happens I will be okay.
-If we sell a few books or if we sell a few million books… I know that I will be proud of myself for trying.
+If we sell a few books or if we sell a few million books… or none at all.
+I know that I will be proud of myself for trying.
 I will be happy that I found the confidence to attempt a shot at making my dream reality, instead of being too scared to give it a go.
-That’s what I know.
-Stacy does too.

 Wishing you an abundance of joyful blessings,